I-am-Future/jetson-csicam/README.md

 A simple Python package which can be used to call Jetson's csi camera.
 Key features include:

+- Simple to directly call csi camera for Jetson.
 - Pure opencv-python code, easy to modify.
 - Performance optimized.
 Low cost on Jetson Nano!
-- **Live-streaming** mode (See below “Why Live-streaming” for details)
+- ⭐ For some cameras **having fixed frame buffer size** (and we cannot modify it), causing latency, our **Live-streaming** mode can help!
+(See below “Why Live-streaming” for details)

 ## Why Live-streaming?

-It is suitable for the cases that camera has a frame buffer, and our image processing time is long.
+Live-streaming is especially suitable for the cases that camera has a fixed long frame buffer, and our image processing time is longer than the capture time interval.
 For example, we need to get frames from camera, and then, we process it.
 The frame interval is 0.03s, but the image processing is slower (e.g., 0.25s).
-We shot to the stopwatch for a demonstration.
+We shot to a stopwatch for demonstration.

 ```python
 camera = cv2.VideoCapture('<jetson id>')